 The Dental Treatment Services Scheme (DTSS) provides access to dental treatment for adult medical card holders (over 16 years of age).
-A free oral examination every calendar year and free emergency dental treatment for relief of pain and sepsis are available to all eligible patients.
-This includes 2 fillings per annum and all extractions.
+Medical card holders are entitled to a free dental examination and two fillings in each calendar year as well as any extractions that are required.
+Free emergency dental treatment for relief of pain and sepsis is also available.

 Most other treatments require prior approval and patients with special needs, high risk patients and those who have greater clinical needs receive priority.
 The National Oral Health Office issued Standard Operating Procedures to dentists in November 2011 to provide clearer guidance on the application of DTSS prior approval requests (for example, for dentures).

 The DTSS provides treatment for periodontal/gum disease in cases where care is especially warranted.
 This includes clients who are pregnant, have diabetes or immuno-compromising conditions, or require relevant surgical procedures such as cardiac surgery and joint replacements.
 Approval for periodontal treatment may be given by the local Principal Dental Surgeon for these and other high risk or special needs groups.

 Clinical Dental Technicians are dental healthcare professionals, registered with the Dental Council, who provide complete dentures and partial dentures directly to adult patients when the patient’s oral health is established through a recent visit to a dentist.
 They do not carry out work on natural teeth or on living tissue.

 Clinical Dental Technicians who have a contract with the HSE can treat medical card holders under the Dental Treatment Services Scheme, providing approved dentures and relines as well as denture repairs and additions.